 Stage and screen actor Michael Sheen is best known for his roles as Tony Blair in The Queen, David Frost in Frost/Nixon and Aro in Twilight.
-Michael became a Unicef UK Ambassador in October 2014 and began supporting Unicef UK in 2010 when he took part in that year's Soccer Aid.

 In March 2015 Michael travelled to Guatemala where, as part of the Children in Danger campaign, he highlighted the need for a target on violence against children in the new Sustainable Development Goals.
 On his return Michael undertook a variety of media including a personal diary for The Telegraph.
 Michael also spoke about his visit with Deputy Prime Minister Nick Clegg, Labour Leader Ed Miliband and Justine Greening, UK Secretary of State for International Development.